 To be eligible for the Scholarship, an applicant must meet all of the following criteria:

-- Must apply and commence in the next available intake for the course after completion of their study used as their basis of admission; and
+- Apply and commence at UTS in the next available intake for the course after completion of their study used as their basis of admission; and

 - Be enrolling full-time; and